2025 AHL Skills Competition

 Brian Pinho, Bridgeport Islanders (NYI)

 On a team that struggles for goals nearly every single night, Pinho has been one of Bridgeport’s few consistent threats.
 Along with playmaker Chris Terry, he gives the Islanders a good portion of their nightly offense.
-With a chance to be a focal point in the line-up, Pinho has capitalized on that chance.
+With a chance to be a focal point in the lineup, Pinho has capitalized on that chance.

 Atlantic Division Defense